The Ultimate Guide to Coba Ruins & Cenotes

 What Else to Visit in Coba Mayan Ruins

 However, Coba has so many more ruins to see!
-The Mayan ruins at Coba also have on display ancient hieroglyphics, residential and religious ruins, exotic flora, ancient writings, a Mayan calendar in stone, a very well-preserved ancient ball court, and more.
+The Mayan ruins at Coba also display ancient hieroglyphics, residential and religious ruins, exotic flora, ancient writings, a Mayan calendar in stone, a very well-preserved ancient ball court, and more.

 “A sacbe, plural sacbeob .. or “white way”, is a raised paved road built by the Maya civilization of pre-Columbian Mesoamerica.
 Most connect temples, plazas, and groups of structures within ceremonial centers or cities, but some longer roads between cities are also known.”
 Wiki